 Timothy Truth from the website onlyfacts.com thinks it is impossible for the Loch Ness monster to exist.

-The VivaLing English Podcast took theses arguments to the University of New York and asked the most intelligent experts to test them.
+The VivaLing English Podcast took these arguments to the University of New York asked the most intelligent experts to test them.
 I want you to listen carefully and see if you agree with the experts.

 Who is right?

 Vivaling: “Professor Dino, could you please tell VivaLing English Podcast why do you believe that the Loch Ness Monster could exist?”

 Professor Dino: “There are 3 reasons why I believe the Loch Ness Monster exists.

 First, the loch is very deep, dark and unexplored.
 There is no reason why a large animal, which only needs to eat fish, could not survive for thousands of years.